-In addition, from the closing date through April 15, 2007, which we refer to as the consolidation loan add-on period, certain trust student loans may be supplemented by add-on consolidation loans.
-The Higher Education Act permits borrowers to add additional student loans to a consolidation loan during the 180-day period following origination of the consolidation loan.
+In addition, from the closing date through July 31, 2008, which we refer to as the consolidation loan add-on period, certain trust student loans may be supplemented by add-on consolidation loans.
+The Higher Education Act of 1965, as amended (the "Higher Education Act") permits borrowers to add additional student loans to a consolidation loan during the 180-day period following origination of the consolidation loan.
 Add-on consolidation loans require additional disbursements by the issuing entity, pursuant to which additional eligible education loans that were not originally included in a borrower's consolidation loan are added to the existing trust student loan, thereby increasing its principal balance.
 Only amounts on deposit in the add-on consolidation loan account, as described below, may be used by the issuing entity to fund those add-on consolidation loans.